 The boom in South-to-South investment and trade (between developing countries) has become a critical source of hydropower financing and technology transfer.
 From 2004 to 2012, South-to-South trade in hydropower products and equipment increased from below 10 per cent of total global trade to nearly 50 per cent.

-As part of the Chinese government’s ‘Going Out’ strategy and its Belt and Road Initiative, Chinese companies and banks invested nearly USD 25 billion in projects overseas between 2000 and 2016 and in the process have become world leaders in hydropower development.
+As part of the Chinese government’s ‘Going Out’ strategy and its Belt and Road Initiative, Chinese companies and banks invested nearly USD 25 billion in projects overseas between 2000 and 2016 and in the process have become leaders in global hydropower development.

 Multilateral agreements and goals